Do you want to qualify as a Psychotherapist?

-The total training fees for the units of the Diploma can be seen here and will vary for each individual depending on (a) if you choose to pay the discounted upfront fees available and (b) if there are some units you do not have to do because we have told you your existing qualification in that subject can be counted towards our Diploma instead (APL).
-These are marked with an * in the above list and on the summary that can be downloaded here Becoming a UKCP Registered Psychotherapist.
+The total training fees for the units of the Diploma can be downloaded using the above links and will vary for each individual depending on (a) if you choose to pay the discounted upfront fees available and (b) if there are some units you do not have to do because we have told you your existing qualification in that subject can be counted towards our Diploma instead (APL).
+These are marked with an * in the above list and on the summary that can be downloaded using the above links.

-All Diploma training fees PLUS fees such as personal therapy, supervision, and professional liability insurance can be downloaded here FEES 2019
+All Diploma training fees PLUS fees such as personal therapy, supervision, and professional liability insurance can be viewed and downloaded here.